Category: Disaster Response

-From Elder Mike Cloy (Landis OPC, Marion, NC) Day 1 Clean Up Neon Disaster Response July 30, 2022 “The dehumidifier trailer arrived around 10 am, delivered by two members of Landis OPC, Marion.
-[Presbytery of the Southeast’s] DART (Disaster Response Advanced Team) arrived with six men around 3 pm and joined eight church members already mucking the mud out of
+Catastrophic Flood in Kentucky—Update From Elder Mike Cloy (Landis OPC, Marion, NC) Day 1 Clean Up Neon Disaster Response July 30, 2022 “The dehumidifier trailer arrived around 10 am, delivered by two members of Landis OPC, Marion.
+[Presbytery of the Southeast’s] DART (Disaster Response Advanced Team) arrived with six men around 3 pm and joined eight church members already mucking

-by David Nakhla, OPC Disaster Response Coordinator Pastor Jay Bennett and his family went to bed as normal on Wednesday evening, July 27th.
+Raging Flood Waters in Neon, Kentucky by David Nakhla, OPC Disaster Response Coordinator Pastor Jay Bennett and his family went to bed as normal on Wednesday evening, July 27th.
 At 2:30 am they were awakened by a blaring flood warning on Jay’s phone.
-By the time they were roused and looked outside, the floodwaters had reached a level that would have been unsafe to wade through.
-Living
+By the time they were roused and looked outside, the floodwaters had reached a level that would have

-by Trish Duggan, Communications Coordinator for OPC Disaster Response Although the news headlines have veered some from the war in Ukraine, the turmoil in that region continues, with no end in sight.
-Reports from our missionary contacts tell us that the mood in Ukraine remains tense, with air raid sirens echoing through every town each time a threat is perceived,
+The Ukrainian Plight Continues by Trish Duggan, Communications Coordinator for OPC Disaster Response Although the news headlines have veered some from the war in Ukraine, the turmoil in that region continues, with no end in sight.
+Reports from our missionary contacts tell us that the mood in Ukraine remains tense, with air raid sirens echoing through every town each time

-By Cheryl Wade Retirement is not the end of busy work lives for the men and women who OPC Disaster Response sends around the country to repair damage dealt by hurricanes, tornados, and floods.
+RETIREES: THE BACKBONE OF DISASTER RESPONSE By Cheryl Wade Retirement is not the end of busy work lives for the men and women who OPC Disaster Response sends around the country to repair damage dealt by hurricanes, tornados, and floods.
 Church leaders say that these senior citizens make up the backbone of their volunteers.
-Here are laborers and planners, fixers and rebuilders, with years of prior
+Here are laborers and planners, fixers

-By David Nakhla, Administrator for the OPC Committee on Diaconal Ministries “We want you to know, brothers, about the grace of God that has been given among the churches of Macedonia…begging us earnestly for the favor of taking part in the relief of the saints.”
-II Corinthians 8: 1 & 4 Five countries, nine days, ten organizations; a whirlwind trip, to be certain!
-My travelling
+Ministry To Those Suffering in Eastern Europe By David Nakhla, Administrator for the OPC Committee on Diaconal Ministries “We want you to know, brothers, about the grace of God that has been given among the churches of Macedonia…begging us earnestly for the favor of taking part in the relief of the saints.”
+II Corinthians 8: 1 & 4 Five countries, nine days, ten organizations; a

-May 16, 2022 To date, the OPC Committee on Diaconal Ministries has received over $623,230.00 in donations for the Ukrainian Crisis!
+May Ukraine Crisis Fund Update May 16, 2022 To date, the OPC Committee on Diaconal Ministries has received over $623,230.00 in donations for the Ukrainian Crisis!
 We thank God for the charity of his church and for all those who have sought to aid individuals, families, and churches in crisis.
-As God is gracious in providing funds for the provision of the most needy across
+As God is gracious in providing funds for the provision

-by David Nakhla, Administrator for the Committee on Diaconal Ministries The OPC Committee on Diaconal ministries is committed to use the gifts given to the Ukraine Crisis Fund for ministry to those affected by the war in Ukraine, ideally through presbyterian and reformed avenues—those with whom we share similar understanding of God’s word and the proper uses of diaconal funds.
+Coming Together to Aid Ukraine by David Nakhla, Administrator for the Committee on Diaconal Ministries The OPC Committee on Diaconal ministries is committed to use the gifts given to the Ukraine Crisis Fund for ministry to those affected by the war in Ukraine, ideally through presbyterian and reformed avenues—those with whom we share similar understanding of God’s word and the

-April 4, 2022 Ukraine Crisis Fund update: The OPC Committee on Diaconal Ministries has received over $370,585.00 in generous donations!
+Ukraine Crisis Fund Update April 4, 2022 Ukraine Crisis Fund update: The OPC Committee on Diaconal Ministries has received over $370,585.00 in generous donations!
 The Committee continues to work toward using these funds to aid Ukraine refugees through the ministries of our missionaries and other sister churches that are ministering to these refugees.
 Thank you!
-If you would like to donate toward this fund,
+If you would like to

-by David Nakhla, Administrator for the Committee on Diaconal Ministries The OPC Committee on Diaconal Ministries rejoices in the generous and rapid response to the Ukraine Crisis Fund, now at $288,000, giving evidence of the concern for OPC missionaries in Ukraine and all those to whom and with whom they minister.
-As you may know, OPC missionaries, Heero and Anya Hacquebord,
+Ukraine Crisis Fund Update—Working Together by David Nakhla, Administrator for the Committee on Diaconal Ministries The OPC Committee on Diaconal Ministries rejoices in the generous and rapid response to the Ukraine Crisis Fund, now at $288,000, giving evidence of the concern for OPC missionaries in Ukraine and all those to whom and with whom they minister.
+As you may know, OPC

 Ukraine Crisis Fund update: The OPC Committee on Diaconal Ministries has received over $230,000 in generous donations.
 The Committee is currently working to use these funds to aid Ukraine refugees through the ministries of our missionaries and other sister churches that are ministering to these refugees.
 Thank you!
 If you would like to donate toward this fund, please go to

-March 17, 2022 From Laurie Lauer: We are thankful for God’s mercy to us and to all those whom we know as no one was seriously injured.
+Severe Earthquake Hits Japan March 17, 2022 From Laurie Lauer: We are thankful for God’s mercy to us and to all those whom we know as no one was seriously injured.
 This quake was very long, and the damage was equal to, some say worse than, last year’s February quake.
-As you know, the proximity to the epicenter as well as the depth of
+As you know, the proximity to the epicenter as well

+Ukraine Crisis Fund Now Open!
 March 2, 2022 Given the significant damage and disruption to society caused by the bombing and occupation, it is easy to anticipate significant needs for those who remain, as they face shortages of supplies and/or significant inflation for everyday necessities.
-Some may face the loss of employment and others may face the tragic loss of loved ones—possibly even their only source
+Some may face the loss of employment and others may face the tragic loss of loved

-February 25, 2022 With the anticipation of needs due to the war in Ukraine, the OPC Committee on Diaconal Ministries Disaster Response Subcommittee has determined to immediately send an initial $5,000 to our missionaries serving in L’viv, Ukraine, and is prayerfully considering opening a disaster response fund to aid future needs.
-Updates to come, as the details of needs become
+Support for our Missionaries in Ukraine February 25, 2022 With the anticipation of needs due to the war in Ukraine, the OPC Committee on Diaconal Ministries Disaster Response Subcommittee has determined to immediately send an initial $5,000 to our missionaries serving in L’viv, Ukraine, and is prayerfully considering opening a disaster response fund to aid future needs.
+Updates to come, as

-OPC Disaster Response has been quiet recently, praise the Lord!
+Tornadoes and Fires OPC Disaster Response has been quiet recently, praise the Lord!
 Even though there are no active disasters for volunteers of OPC Disaster Response, we continue to work behind the scenes on building our registry and dispersing funds to those in need.
 Two opportunities in particular have developed.
-The first came by the way of generous donations toward the recent Kentucky tornadoes.
-Money designated
+The first came by the way of generous donations toward the recent Kentucky

-UPDATE as of 12/13/21: We thank the Lord that there is no known direct impact to the OPC from the recent devastating tornadoes.
+Unprecedented Tornados Hit the U.S. Overnight UPDATE as of 12/13/21: We thank the Lord that there is no known direct impact to the OPC from the recent devastating tornadoes.
 We do know that the MNA Disaster Response (of the PCA) will likely be mobilizing, pending confirmation of the impact on their churches.
-If you would like to donate or volunteer, we commend this like-minded sister organization
+If you would like to donate or volunteer,

 EF2 TORNADO IN PHILADELPHIA We give thanks that the Lord has spared the OPC of loss of life and predominantly loss of property as Hurricane Ida made its way up the eastern seaboard.
 One exception is Rev. Dave Holmlund, Presbytery of Philadelphia’s regional home missionary.
 His neighborhood was hit on Wednesday afternoon by an EF2 tornado.
 A large tree caused